sensaihq/sensai/packages/sensai/README.md

   </a>
 </p>

-Sensai is an opiniated TypeScript/JavaScript framework for building powerful AI agents and APIs using nothing more than a file-based structure.
+Sensai is an opinionated TypeScript/JavaScript framework for building powerful AI agents and APIs using nothing more than a file-based structure.
 Define prompts, wire up tools and even orchestrate multi-agent systems using simple file conventions.
 Sensai gives you all the primitives you need so you can focus on building.

 - [**AI agents**](https://sensai.sh/docs/agent/prompt)
 - [**Multi-Agents orchestration**](https://sensai.sh/docs/multi-agent/orchestrator)